 When does waitlisting end?

-Waitlists will be turned off on the 3rd day of drop/add for the semester.
-If you were previously on a waitlist for a course, we recommend you continue to monitor the enrollment of the course on a regular basis throughout the end of drop/add.
+Waitlists are turned off at 3:00 PM the business day before semester start (part of term).
+If you were previously on a waitlist for a course, we recommend you continue to monitor the enrollment of the course on a regular basis through the end of drop/add period.

 Why can't I add myself to the waitlist?